thomdec/neosex_melanargia/README.md

 # Neo-sex chromosome in _Melanargia ines_

+**This repository is not up-to-date.
+Will update asap!**

-This repository contains codes and scripts used for the report "Neo-W degradation locally reversed by rare recombination events in the Spanish marbled white"
+This repository contains codes and scripts used for the report "Rewinding the ratchet: rare recombination locally rescues neo-W degeneration and generates plateaus of sex-chromosome divergence"

 Analyses are described in the following markdown files: